Push Authentication

 - Open your account page at

-/account/security - Find the Push Authentication section
+/account/security. - Find the Push Authentication section.

-- Click Enroll Device
+- Click Enroll Device.

-- LumoAuth displays an activation code and QR code
+- LumoAuth displays an activation code and QR code.

-- Open the LumoAuth Authenticator app on your phone
+- Open the LumoAuth Authenticator app on your phone.

-- Scan the QR code or enter the activation code manually
+- Scan the QR code or enter the activation code manually.

-- Confirm enrollment — the device appears in your active devices list
+- Confirm enrollment — the device appears in your active devices list.

 Admin-Initiated Enrollment

-Tenant admins can trigger an enrollment invitation for a specific user:
+Organization admins can trigger an enrollment invitation for a specific user:

 - Go to

-/t/{tenantSlug}/portal/users - Open the user's profile
+/orgs/{orgId}/portal/users. - Open the user's profile.

-- Click Send Push Auth Activation
+- Click Send Push Auth Activation.

-- LumoAuth emails the activation code to the user
+- LumoAuth emails the activation code to the user.

 Managing Enrolled Devices